aarxshi/Agri1/README.md

 #### Getting Started
 1. **Register Your Account** - Create an account and add your farm information
 2. **Add Your Fields** - Draw field boundaries on the map using simple point-and-click
-3. **Connect Sensors** - Follow the visual guide to connect your IoT sensors
-4. **Take Your First Flight** - Use the drone integration guide for hyperspectral imaging

 #### Daily Monitoring
 - **Check Dashboard** - View daily crop health summary with easy-to-understand icons